 The Venice Environmental Studies Program provides students with the opportunity to examine the economic and societal effects of both climate change and sea-level rise.The curriculum will use the history of the Venice lagoon, as well as its more recent modifications, to illustrate the issues connected with human-driven changes in coastal bays and estuaries, sea-level rise, and natural environmental dynamics.
-The program is offered during the summer semester from early June to late July.
+The program is offered during the summer semester from early June to mid July.
 Through two complementary courses, this program introduces the main processes driving change in the Venice lagoon and examines the challenges faced by the international community in developing and implementing policies to address its potential impacts.
 No background in Italian language is required and all courses are taught in English.
 During their time in Italy, students are placed in furnished apartments in Venice.

 Requirements & Considerations

 Students enroll in the following two courses.

 - CAS EE 348 Monitoring and Management of Coastal Wetlands, Lagoons and Estuaries (4 credits)